ETIQUETTE at the

 OLD & NEW

-Main Street Manners is perfect for those in grade school thru high school and beyond.
-Coaching is suitable for schools, clubs, churches and professional organizations.
+Main Street Manners is perfect for those in grade school thru high school, college and those entering the work force.
+Coaching is also suitable for schools, clubs, churches and professional organizations.

 WHO WE ARE

 Main Street Manners was created by Rebecca Bahr.
-Rebecca has always been a keen observer of social interactions and has long understood the value of good manners and gaining confidence at an early age.
-She is a well-seasoned parent of three adult children, all of whom have excellent manners, which serve them well as they navigate their lives.
+Rebecca has always been a keen observer of social interactions and has long understood the value of good manners and gaining confidence at any age.
+She practiced soft skills in all aspects of her life as a member of many organizations in her community on the North Shore of Long Island.
+Rebeca is a well-seasoned parent of three adult children, all of whom have excellent manners, which serve them well as they navigate their lives.
+Even her dog is well behaved.

-Rebecca holds a certificate to teach Manners and Etiquette to children and young adults from the Emily Post Institute in Burlington, Vermont.
+Rebecca holds a certificate to teach Manners and Etiquette to Children and Young Adults from the Emily Post Institute in Burlington, Vermont and is a member of The National Speakers Association New York Chapter.
 Main Street Manners is the intersection of time-honored traditions and new best practices.
 With her wisdom, knowledge and perspective Rebecca works to encourage and inspire those she works with to see themselves as citizens of the world in a mindful way.

 OUR PHILOSOPHY

 Main Street Manners coaching is different from other etiquette programs as it is fun, interactive and engaging.
-Through lively discussion between Rebecca and participants, individuals discover appropriate behaviors and understand their value.
-Learning manners in a modern mindful way is to to acknowledge that words and actions have an effect on others; these are life-long skills.
+Through an interactive slide show and lively discussion between Rebecca and participants, individuals discover appropriate behaviors and understand their value.
+Learning manners in a modern mindful way is to to acknowledge that words and actions have an effect on others; these are not only soft skills but life skills.

-A myriad of topics can be addressed as the program can be structured to meet particular needs for individuals, schools, families and other groups.
+A myriad of topics can be addressed as the program can be structured to meet particular needs for schools, businesses, organizations and other groups.

 Group Coaching